 This treatment option is intended for patients who need intense treatment during the day but can return to their stable home environment each evening.

 Hundreds of facilities are scattered across the U.S., each unique in their own way.
-Although prices vary, these center share a universal mission: to free individuals from the grips of addiction.
+Although prices vary, these centers share a universal mission: to free individuals from the grips of addiction.

 Addiction centers nationwide set different prices for the same programs.
 For example, some inpatient treatment centers in Florida charge as little as $500 per week, while others charge as much as $100,000 per stay.
 A number of factors, including location, influence this disparity.

 Insurance makes a difference.
 Many agencies cover a great deal of treatment, preventing patients from a heavy financial burden upon their release.